Joint Embedding of Graphs: Setting

 Alternatively,

 Also, define $\bP:=\bX\bX^T$ to be edge probability matrix.
+We write $\bA \sim \operatorname{RDPG}(\bX)$ to denote the distribution of a \emph{random dot product graph} with latent positions $\bX$.
+When the rows of $\bX$ are not fixed, but instead are random variables with a distribution $F$ on $\mathcal{X}$, $(\bX,\bA) \sim \operatorname{RDPG}(F)$ denotes the distribution of a \emph{random dot product graph} with latent positions distributed according to $F$. \end{definition}

-When the latent positions $\bX$ is regarded as parameter, the notation becomes $\bA \sim RDPG(\bX)$. \end{definition} The RDPG is a convenient model which is designed to capture more complex structures than Stochastic Block Model (introduced below).
-The RDPG can be further generalized to Latent Position Graph by replacing the inner product by a kernel \cite{tang2013universally}.
-The Adjacency Spectral Embedding of RDPG adjacency matrix is well studied\cite{sussman2014consistent}.
+The RDPG is a convenient model which is designed to capture the relationship between the vertices of a graph using latent positions, and some extensions have been proposed to capture more general connectivity structures \cite{Rubin-Delanchy2017}.
+Moreover, other popular models, including the stochastic block model (SBM) \cite{holland1983stochastic} and mixed membership SBM \cite{Airoldi2007} are special cases of the RDPG and its generalizations..
+The RDPG can be further generalized to a Latent Position Graph by replacing the inner product by a kernel \cite{tang2013universally}.
+The Adjacency Spectral Embedding of a RDPG adjacency matrix is well studied \cite{sussman2014consistent}.
 Next, we propose a new random graph model which generalizes the RDPG to multiple graphs.